IBM/openshift101/workshop/pre-work/DOCKER.md

 # Docker

-This tutorial will help you understand basics of Docker technology, you will build, ship, and run Docker.
-You will create a containerized Node.js application that provides a service to translate phrases from one language to another.
-The application uses the IBM Watson in IBM Language Translation service.‌
+To help you understand the basics of Docker technology we have created a tutorial where you will build and run a Node.js application with Docker.
+The application will translate phrases from one language to another by using Watson's [Language Translator](https://cloud.ibm.com/catalog/services/language-translator) service.‌

 ![The Docker architecture - containers are separated from the OS](../.gitbook/assets/assets_-LtBxDkdPh1ZKmLAzW5v_-Ltht0_vGCm5brrUQOK2_-LthwLP_WM_81c65yfLd_image.png)